1–2 spots available for Q2 · Claim yours

 • Encryption keys (re-encrypt data if needed)

-If you store secrets in environment variables, change them at the secret manager and rotate the downstream apps.
+If you store secrets in environment variables, change them in the secrets manager and roll the downstream apps.

 5. Notify your bank and processor early

 If you take payments and suspect card data exposure, tell your acquiring bank and processor within hours.
-Not because the law says so (yet).
-Because they can fraud-monitor affected accounts, and because being ahead of them looks very different from being behind them if a forensic audit comes.
+Not because the law says so yet — because they can fraud-monitor affected accounts, and being ahead of them looks very different from being behind them if a forensic audit comes.

 The next 24 hours: clean restore